-The purpose of working group 2 is to develop specifications, documents, and proofs of implementability for a language in the Scheme family that is large enough to address the practical needs of mainstream software development, and that can be extended and integrated with other systems.
+Working group 2 will develop specifications, documents, and proofs of practical implementability for a language that embodies the essential character of Scheme, that is large enough to address the practical needs of mainstream software development, and that can be extended and integrated with other systems.

-The language developed by working group 2 must include support for macros and modules in a way that is appropriate for the language's size and goals.
+To promote extensibility, the language developed by working group 2 must include support for macros and modules in a way that is appropriate for the language's size and goals.

 Working group 2 may also consider whether it is practical to add new features to support networking, threads, internationalization, foreign-function interfaces, et cetera.
 Working group 2 is encouraged to propose new working groups for any new features that it considers desirable but cannot pursue without risking the timeliness of its primary mission.